 • Loss of appetite

-How do we know that the vaccines won’t have negative long-term effects for children?
+How do we know that the vaccines are safe for children and won't have long-term effects??

 The world has had many vaccines over time.
 For all of those vaccines, it is rare to see side effects come up more than four to six weeks after someone gets vaccinated.
 This is true in both children and adults.